-Driving is one of the best ways to see Australia.
-We’re a nation of vast and varied beauty and whilst our cities and vibrant and entertaining, a real Aussie experience requires a road trip, even if only for a day.
+Driving in Australia is one the best ways of getting around.
+We’re a nation of vast and varied beauty.
+Whilst our cities and vibrant and entertaining, a real Aussie experience requires a road trip, even if only for a day.
 Whether you want to travel around Australia by car or ditch the tour bus and head out on your own, having a car gives you so much more freedom to explore at your own pace.

-Like any country, Australian has its own nuances and rules, so here are some handy tips to ensure your can focus on the journey and enjoying the best that Australia has to offer.
+Like any country, Australian has its own nuances and rules, so here are some handy tips to ensure your can focus on the journey and confidently driving in Australia.

-The roads and driving conditions in Australia are varied, so you’ll need to ensure you have the right type of vehicle to fit the job.
-The majority of roads in Australia are paved, so if you’re planning to stay around the cities and venture well trodden paths you’ll be fine with a 2 wheel drive vehicle.
+The roads and driving conditions in Australia are varied.
+You’ll need to ensure you have the right type of vehicle to fit the job.
+The majority of roads in Australia are paved,.
+If you’re planning to stay around the cities and venture well trodden paths you’ll be fine with a 2 wheel drive vehicle.

 City driving can be quite busy and car spaces small, so consider this if you’re doing a lot of city driving.
 A compact sized car is perfect for zipping around and an automatic will have you navigating the traffic easily.

 OUTBACK AND RURAL DRIVING – CHOOSING THE RIGHT CAR

 A 4wheel drive is best if you are venturing to central Australia or on dirt tracks.
 If you are hiring a car make sure to check with your provider that your journey won’t venture on to any prohibited roads.

 Some roads have year round bans and others during certain seasons of the year.
 This also goes for common hot spots such as Fraser Island where many a car gets bogged in the sand dunes each year!

 If you’re driving in places like Far North Queensland, you may have to use a ferry so double check that this is also covered.

 THE EASIEST WAY TO ORGANISE A HIRE CAR IN AUSTRALIA